On the diversity of strongly-interacting Type IIn supernovae: Bolometric light curves

 SN~2021acya is the most energetic SN in our sample, with an extremely high $E_{200}$ (Table~\ref{tab:tutte}).
 After the very bright peak, SN~2021acya shows a slow decline followed by a plateau (better seen in Fig.~\ref{fig:lc_escluse}) that lasts from +150~days until +300~days.
 The decline rate both before and after the plateau is similar to that of SN~2010jl.
 SN~2021adxl shares some similarities with SN~2010jl, in particular, the break in the light curve around +400$\,\rm{days}$.
 However, the decline rate is much higher and, in fact, SN~2021adxl is about 1.5~mag fainter than SN~2010jl at $\sim500 \,\rm{days}$ they flattened in $J$ and $H$ and even increased the flux in $K$.
 This was attributed to pre-existing dust in the CSM that was re-heated by the optical emission \citep{fransson_2010jl_2014}.
 For SN~2010jl, the NIR bands contribute 20 to 50\% of the bolometric flux in the phase range $200-600 \,\rm{days}$ after the maximum for SN~2021acya.

-The same check was also performed on SNe~2021adxl (for which we have a sequence of \textit{u,z,J,H,K} observations, see Table~\ref{tab:phot_adxl}), 2022qml (for which we have a sequence of $u$ observations, see Table~\ref{tab:phot_qml}), and 2022wed ($u$ observations, see Table~\ref{tab:phot_wed}).
+The same check was also performed on SNe~2021adxl (for which we have a sequence of \textit{u,z,J,H,K} observations), 2022qml (for which we have a sequence of $u$ observations), and 2022wed ($u$ observations).
 The $u$ band contribution is consistent in all SNe, adding alone between $\sim5-10$\% of the total flux at early phases.
 The NIR observations of SN~2021adxl, on the other hand, behave like in SN~2021acya, giving a flux $\sim25-35$\% higher.
 Also, the NIR contribution appears to increase with time.

 The considerable flux difference that is found when adding the NIR contribution is in line also with \citet{martinez_bol_2022}, where they show that NIR observations are fundamental to properly reconstruct the bolometric light curve of SNe~II.
 To compute the total luminosity we will use in the next section, the contribution of UV and NIR bands, when available, was added to the optical ones.